devkotapareekshya/PA-ST111-WGS-analysis/README.md

 | IQ-TREE2 | 2.x | Phylogeny inference |
 | ggtree | 4.0 | Phylogeny visualization |

+## Reproducibility

+This analysis was run in a Miniconda (miniforge3) environment on Ubuntu 22.04 (WSL2).
+To recreate the environment:

+    conda env create -f environment.yml
+    conda activate pa-st111

+Detailed pipeline commands and parameters for both the index isolate assembly and the comparative phylogenomics will be added as standalone scripts in a forthcoming update.
 ### Computational environment
 - OS: Ubuntu 22.04 LTS (WSL2 on Windows 11)
 - Hardware: 8 CPU cores, 15.7 GB RAM